-In August 2019, 30 three-year-old trees from the untreated and Mycorrcin-treated blocks were assessed for the following:
+In August 2018, 30 four-year-old trees from the untreated and Mycorrcin-treated blocks were assessed for the following:

-- Trunk cross-section area measured 300 mm above the ground using callipers - Tree height measured using a tape measure to the top of growing tip - The number of feathers branches capable of forming fruit-bearing branches next season were counted for each tree.
+- Trunk cross-section area measured 300 mm above the ground using callipers - Tree height measured using a tape measure to the top of the growing tip - Number of feathers branches capable forming fruitbearing branches next season were counted for each tree.

-All the of data was statistically analysed using a student t-test.
+All the data was statistically analysed using a student t-test.